open-telemetry/opentelemetry-specification/specification/trace/api.md

 users, these changes SHOULD be reflected in already returned objects, not only if the user calls the API to get a `Tracer` again.

 Note: This could, for example, be implemented by storing any mutable configuration in the `TracerProvider` and having `Tracer` implementation objects have a reference to the `TracerProvider` that created them.
 If configuration must be stored per-tracer (such as disabling a certain tracer), the tracer could, for example, do a look-up with its name+version in a map in the `TracerProvider`, or the `TracerProvider` could maintain a registry of all returned `Tracer`s and actively update their configuration if it changes.

-### Runtimes with multiple deployments/applications
+### Runtimes with multiple deployments/applications <a name="multi-tracerprovider"></a>

 Some applications may have to use multiple `TracerProvider` instances, e.g. to have different settings (e.g. `SpanProcessor`s) to each (and